underpostnet/engine/src/client/public/nexodev/docs/references/Observability and Events.md

 `public-ingress-down` blocks the hub's published ports (`80,443`) rather than all inbound traffic.
 Remediation reaches the hub over SSH, so a total ingress block would drop the very connection that repairs it and leave the edge recoverable only from the provider console; the scoped block reproduces the same observable outage — every host down — while `--unblock-all-ingress`, which the handler runs, clears it along with any other ingress rule.

 Every shipped scenario breaks its subject through the **same identity chain the remediation resolves** — locally for the selected control node, LAN SSH for a worker, the hub's registered external SSH for the VPS.
 A subject that can be broken but not repaired therefore fails the rehearsal rather than an outage.
-They are run by `node bin event`, not by `npm test`: mocha collects `test/*.test.js` only.
+They are run by `node bin event`, not by `underpost test`: the scenarios live in `test/e2e/` and no tier collects them.

 ---